 Non elective surgeries such as, mass removal, bladder surgery (cystotomy) and orthopedic surgeries can be done at Chedoke Animal Hospital.

 We strive to provide the most up to date surgical practices for our clients.
-We currently offer our surgeries to be performed using a laser.
-Instead of a scalpel blade, a laser is used to cut the tissues during surgery.
-This strategy clots the blood vessels, while the laser is cutting it seals the nerve endings.
+We currently offer our surgeries to be performed using a laser to cut the tissues.
+This strategy clots the blood vessels, and while the laser is cutting it seals the nerve endings.
 As a result, the amount of blood lost and pain during surgery is decreased compared to traditional scalpel blade surgeries.